Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### Header File Structure

 The interfaces between the software layers are defined in header files.
-As such is it possible to reuse the various software blocks with other build systems that are not CMSIS aware.
+Thus, is it possible to reuse the various software blocks with other build systems that are not CMSIS aware.
 The following diagram shows the overall header file structure.

 ![Header File Structure](./images/Reference-App-Header.png "Header File Structure")

 The *Reference Application* has no direct access to hardware.
 Therefore, it does not use the [`CMSIS_device_header`](https://arm-software.github.io/CMSIS_6/latest/Core/using_pg.html#using_packs) provided by the CMSIS-Core that defines the registers and interrupt mapping.

-To access target hardware these header files are used by the *Reference Application*:
+To access target hardware, these header files are used by the *Reference Application*:

 - Standardized `Driver API header files` are used for the communication with device peripherals.
 Header files of CMSIS-Drivers are provided by the [CMSIS base software pack](https://arm-software.github.io/CMSIS_6/latest/General/index.html).
 - The configuration of the driver interfaces is defined by the `CMSIS_target_header`.
 This header therefore specifies the available resources of the target hardware that can be used by the *Reference Application*.
 The [Header File Example](#header-file-example) shows a typical structure of the `CMSIS_target_header`.
-- When a shield is applied to a evaluation board, the `CMSIS_shield_header` extends the resource configuration of the `CMSIS_target_header`.
+- When a shield is applied to an evaluation board, the `CMSIS_shield_header` extends the resource configuration of the `CMSIS_target_header`.

 > **Note:**
 >
 > The driver implementation of the hardware abstraction might use *shim layer* as shown on the right side of above diagram.
-For example for [STM32 devices the STM32 HAL is used in the driver implementation](https://github.com/Open-CMSIS-Pack/CMSIS-Driver_STM32).
+For example, the [driver implementation for STM32 devices](https://github.com/Open-CMSIS-Pack/CMSIS-Driver_STM32) uses the STM32 HAL.

 ### Application Program Start